wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 __Implement a Linked List__

 1. Need to create a representation of a Node (or Vertex).
-2. Create a linked list consisting of 3 vertices.
+2. Write a function `add` that appends a new value to the end of the list.
-3. Write a function to calculate the length of a list.
+3. Write a function `length` that returns the length of a list.
-4. Write a function to add an element.
+4. Write a function `print` that nicely prints the list.
-5. Write a function to remove an element.
+5. Bonus: Write a function `remove` to remove a node from the list.

 Tree
 ----